CPA expert witness and attorney analyzing owner compensation normalization in business valuation dispute

 • Recapitalizations: When ownership is restructuring or bringing in new equity partners, a QoE provides an independent benchmark for negotiation.

-What Counsel Should Request Before Relying on a Quality of Earnings Review
+What Buyers, Sellers, Counsel, and Lenders Should Request Before Relying on a QoE Review

-Attorneys advising clients in M&A transactions, post-closing disputes, or valuation litigation should verify that any QoE submitted in evidence or relied upon in negotiations meets the following threshold standards.
+Buyers, sellers, counsel, lenders, business owners, and advisors should verify that any QoE submitted in evidence, relied upon in negotiations, or used for financing decisions meets the following threshold standards.

 QoE adjustments are only persuasive when the EBITDA bridge, working-capital findings, customer concentration issues, and normalization assumptions can be tied back to source records.